7 Tips for Men in the Workplace After Roger, Matt, Charlie, Bill 1, Harvey, Bill 2, Kevin & #METOO*

-- Silence is not golden.
 Silence suggests agreement with sexist comments or behavior, or even encouragement.
 When you witness bad behavior, speak up.
 Be a leader, not a follower.
 If you can’t speak up…

-- Walk away.
 Speaking up when the perpetrator is your superior could be a career-defining moment.
 Instead, excuse yourself to signal your displeasure.

-- Use the company hotline.
 Report bad behavior.
 Many companies allow anonymous reporting of bad behavior.
 Others use an independent third party to manage and investigate complaints.

-- Check yourself.
 We all have biases.
 We grew up in a sexist culture that sighs and accepts "boys will be boys."
 In the workplace we hear and see bad behavior, but go along to get along.
 Or even willingly join in.
 Imagine the subject or recipient of that bad behavior was your wife, sister or daughter.
 Would you react the same way?

-- Do not stare or touch.
 The modern workplace has blurred borders between business and social activities.
 Breakfast and dinner meetings, offsite retreats and team-building activities are de rigueur.
 Mild flirting is not unusual, and personal relationships can develop without much encouragement.
 But knowing where or when to draw the line can be difficult.
 A rule of thumb: in the workplace, do not touch any woman you find attractive without permission.
 What you may think is innocent behavior may be offensive and unwelcome.

-- Listen to your Judgment Bell.
 We all have a Judgment Bell.
 It's that social filter that stops you from doing or saying something you will later regret.
 And your Judgment Bell works or you’d likely not be working right now.
 If you’re tempted to do or say something that seems funny or clever, but also risqué, listen to your Judgment Bell.
 If it starts ringing like Big Ben, stop and listen.
 It’s not worth risking your career, or reputation, or even your freedom.
 Ask Roger, Matt, Charlie, Bill 1, Harvey, Bill 2, or Kevin.